Grow Financial Federal Credit Union

 Fun Financial Literacy Education for Kids and Teens

 Financial literacy education is more important than ever.
-Fewer than half of US states require students to take a course on personal finance, and one in six children do not reach the baseline level of proficiency in financial literacy.*
+Fewer than half of U.S. states require students to take a course on personal finance, and one in six children do not reach the baseline level of proficiency in financial literacy.*

 Financial literacy education for kids